Outsourcing

 Is staff augmentation delivering a positive return on investment (ROI)?

-There are various types of metrics used in staff augmentation and endless ways to categorize them.
+There are various types of staff augmentation KPIs, and endless ways to categorize them depending on your project needs.
 But typically, they fall into three categories: productivity metrics, quality metrics, and alignment metrics.

-1/ Productivity metrics: They define the output and efficiency of the augmented staff.
+1. Productivity metrics: They define the output and efficiency of the augmented staff.
 Like the number of completed tasks, code commits per day, or features developed within a timeframe.
-Productivity metrics are particularly useful in projects where output volume and speed are critical indicators of success — in high-competitor niches or with a hyped feature (AI for now, for example).
+Productivity metrics are particularly useful in projects where output volume and speed are critical indicators of staff augmentation performance — in high-competitor niches or with a hyped feature (AI for now, for example).
 The most obvious benefit of tracking such metrics is optimizing resource allocation.

 It may sound surprising, but intuition matters.
 If you feel that an outstaffing company is doing well… Okay, jokes aside.
-You, probably, have understood this already but just to clarify, measuring outstaffing success goes beyond mere intuition.
+You, probably, have understood this already but just to clarify, effective decision-making requires measuring outstaffing success with data, not relying on intuition.

 Above, we listed types of metrics.
-Now, let’s dive deeper into specific ones.
+Now, let’s dive deeper into specific ones that are most useful when conducting a staff augmentation company evaluation and ensuring measurable value delivery.

 Cost savings: The simplest yet one of the most important metrics.
 It compares the total cost of augmenting staff (including their rates, onboarding expenses, and any administrative costs) against the expenses associated with hiring full-time employees (salaries, benefits, taxes, workspace, and equipment).